The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Conclusion

 \section{Conclusion}

 We demonstrate in this paper that, despite the complexity of the FBAS model, the properties of concrete FBAS instances can be described in a way that is both precise and intuitive, and allows comparisons with more classical Byzantine agreement systems.
-We propose the notions of minimal blocking sets, minimal splitting sets and top tiers to describe which groups of nodes can compromise liveness and safety and out which group of \enquote{central} nodes they are drawn.
+We propose the notions of minimal blocking sets, minimal splitting sets and top tiers to describe which groups of nodes can compromise liveness and safety.
 In essence, minimal blocking sets and minimal splitting sets describe minimal viable threat scenarios, thereby enabling a comprehensive risk assessment in FBAS-based systems like the Stellar network.
 While some analyses imply computational problems of exponential complexity, we developed and implemented algorithms that enable the exact analysis of a wide range of interesting FBASs.

 Our implemented analysis framework also enables us to investigate how individual configurations result in global properties.
 We find that overly strategic configuration policies result in FBASs that are indistinguishable from permissioned systems.
 Individualistic approaches, on the other hand, cannot guarantee safe results while quickly resulting in systems that are infeasible to analyze.
 Adding some strategic decision-making at organically emerging top tier nodes offers a potential middle way towards robust FBASs instantiated from the sum of individual preferences.